anonym0us3/project-00/game - alpha/README.md

 Existing Features

 * 2 player racing
-* non-functional background
+* background image
-* non-100%-functional win conditions
 * reset button

 Planned Features

-* I'd like to make my background image work as I want it to
+* I'd like to make my background image work as I want it to (want background to be opaque without affecting foreground)
-* Would also like to add code preventing a player from being able to move after another player has won

 Screenshot (optional)